andreichiro/data_engineer_end2end/README.md

 To further enhance this project, the following improvements can be made:

    - Create a Django REST API to enable real-time inference anywhere;
-  - Enable streaming with Spark, utilizing overlapping windows;
+  - Enable streaming with Spark, utilizing overlapping windows and Kafka;
   - Explore data mesh and data contracts as potential enhancements;
   - Incorporate a paralell MlOps pipeline;